nicbencini/SD_Model/README.md

 The intention is to keep this project entirely open source and free to use under the MIT license.

-This is currently still work-in-progress and in its early phases so any contributions or input would be welcome so please don't hesitate to contact me.
+This is currently still work-in-progress and in its early phases so any contributions or input would be welcome.